siplasplas/frugal-lru-cache/README.md

 greater than real size.
 For example, if size = 17, treated is 24 and resize directly to 32.
 But these situation will quite hypothetical, needed only in test case.

+#### simple auto-resizing
+Only powers of two are allowed as capacity.